codefresh-io/docs.codefresh.io/_posts/2024-01-28-jan-release-notes.md

 For details, see [Share build run settings]({{site.baseurl}}/docs/pipelines/run-pipeline/#share-build-run-settings).

+### Pipelines: Restart from failed step
+At Codefresh, we highly value your feedback and are committed to continually enhancing your experience.
+In response to your feedback, we introduced the ability to configure the default restart behavior for failed steps in a pipeline at the account level.

+   {% include
+	image.html
+	lightbox="true"
+	file="/images/whats-new/jan24/rel-notes-jan-24-restart-failed-step.png"
+	url="/images/whats-new/jan24/rel-notes-jan-24-restart-failed-step.png"
+	alt="Restart from failed step in Pipeline Settings" caption="Restart from failed step in Pipeline Settings" max-width="50%"
+%}

+When disabled (the default), the user can restart the entire pipeline from the beginning.
+Being able to configure the restart behavior for failed steps centrally simplifies management and ensures consistency across pipelines, without the need for individual adjustments.
+Imagine a scenario where you’re onboarding a large team of developers.
+You can disable failed-step restart for the account, and have the pipelines use the account-level setting, saving valuable time and promoting a consistent experience.

+You can always change the behavior at any time based on evolving requirements.
+And users have the flexibility to override the account-level behavior for individual pipelines based on specific needs.

+For details, see ???

 ### Pipelines: Explicit versions for typed steps
 As you're aware, Codefresh consistently enhances our typed step library in the Marketplace.